-You can also make a layer birthday cake with this recipe.
-I would recommend to double up the recipe and bake the recipe in 2 different round cake pans.
+You can also make a layered birthday cake with this recipe.
+I would recommend doubling up the recipe and baking the recipe in 2 different round cake pans.

 Then use the chocolate avocado frosting to stick the 2 cake layers together.